 The industry created the Oregon Coffee Board in 2014 to help unite the industry and celebrate the great coffee throughout the state.
 In the meantime, here are a few places to find a great cup:

 Sip your way through the scene with Third Wave Coffee Tours — which offers several tours including “A Streetcar Named Delicious,” a three-hour walking tour through downtown, the Pearl District and the Central Eastside that includes visits to five micro-roasters to learn about the brewing methods and ends with a cupping (tasting) experience.
 The company also offers a donut and coffee tour, and a 5-mile running tour that ends with a well-earned cup of coffee.
-While in Portland, don’t miss stopping at Stumptown Coffee Roasters, Coava Coffee, Nossa Familia Coffee, Ristretto Roasters, Dapper & Wise and more.
+While in Portland, don’t miss stopping at Stumptown Coffee Roasters, Coava Coffee, Nossa Familia Coffee, Ristretto Roasters, and Dapper & Wise.

 For the team at Stoked Roasters in Hood River, coffee is life.
 The company launched in 2014 with a team of competitive athletes and outdoor enthusiasts — ultra-runners, ultra-cyclists, triathletes, mountain bikers, climbers, kiteboarders, skiiers, snowboarders and more.
 Their goal is to bring their high-quality organic coffee — including a house-blend espresso, single-origin espressos, seasonal blends (FallStoked, WinterStoked, etc.) and travel pack (Smoked Stix) — to the masses for fueling up on outdoor adventures.
 Other caffeine stops in Hood River include Doppio and Ground.
 From there, it’s worth driving some distance on the Mt.
 Hood Scenic Byway for a cup from Mt.
 Hood Roasters in Rhododendron.